ycarmack2647/aws-devsecops-pipeline/README.md

 ### 5. **Terraform Initialization and Apply**

-Run the following commands to initialize Terraform, plan the deployment, and apply the changes:
+Run the following commands in both the `eks-cluster` and `pipelines` folder to initialize Terraform, plan the deployment, and apply the changes:

 ```bash
 terraform apply